 - How I Relate to the World Around Me… Systematic or Adaptive?

-The ePersonality© Administrative Report Sample
+The ePersonality© Administrative Report Samples

-ePersonality© Video Overview
+Our Personality Assessment Video Overview

 MADE FOR A MISSION©

-Our Equipping Resource for Church Staff
+Our Equipping Resource for Ministry Mobilization

 Made for a Mission© is designed to help church leaders use our mobilization assessments effectively.
 All in all, this training gives you important insights that you might not discover if you use our assessments without this support.
 For example, it will teach you how to understand the unique data results and spot individuals who could pose risks to your ministry.